Paddyk45/serverseeker-rs/README.md

 #[tokio::main]
 async fn main() {
+    // Initialize a ServerSeekerClient with your API key
     // How to get your API key: https://github.com/DAMcraft/ServerSeekerAPI-docs let ss = ServerSeekerClient::new("YOUR_API_KEY".to_string()).unwrap();
-    let servers = ss.servers(|f| f.cracked(true)).await.unwrap();
+    // Get a list of cracked servers let servers = ss.servers(|f| f.cracked(true)).await.unwrap();
-    for server in servers {
+    // Print the IP of every server for server in servers {
         println!("Server found: {}, cracked: {}", server.server, server.cracked);
     }